The definitions in this part apply to this chapter.

 "Accredited out-of-state institution" means a college or university accredited by an organization listed in Nationally Recognized Accrediting Agencies and Associations.
 This document is published in the Federal Register, volume 50, pages 40213 to 40217, and updated in volume 50, page 41933.
 It is incorporated by reference.

-"Approved Minnesota institution" means a Minnesota institution approved by the Board of Teaching under chapter 8705 to prepare persons for teacher licensure.
+"Approved Minnesota institution" means a Minnesota institution approved by the Professional Educator Licensing and Standards Board under chapter 8705 to prepare persons for teacher licensure.

 "Technical college" means a technical college operated by the Board of Trustees of the Minnesota State Colleges and Universities.